Actify

 Outdoor Event Announcement (Slack/Teams)

-🌿 Outdoor Team Day — [Day], [Time] We're heading outside for [activity description].
-Where: [Location + map link] Time: [Start] – [End] (back at the office by [time]) Wear: Comfortable shoes, weather-appropriate layers Bring: Water bottle (everything else is covered) Rain plan: [Backup location/date] No RSVP required.
-Just show up at [meeting point].
+Hey [team] — we're heading outside!
+What: [activity description] Where: [Location + map link] When: [Start] – [End] (back by [time]) Wear: Comfortable shoes, weather-appropriate layers Bring: Water bottle — everything else is handled Rain plan: [Backup location/date] No RSVP needed.
+Just show up at [meeting point] at [time].

 Keep the tone casual.
 If it reads like an HR memo, rewrite it.